Leave the northwest coast behind you and you'll find Merseyside has a number of beautiful parkland layouts, one of which can be found in St Helens

 Grange Park Golf Club Review

-However, complimenting the many world-renowned links courses, there are a number of parkland gems in this part of the country – and Grange Park is certainly one of those.
+However, complementing the many world-renowned links courses, there are a number of parkland gems in this part of the country - and Grange Park (opens in new tab) is certainly one of those.

 Coming off the M57 and into St Helens on the A58 and, as you'd expect in this neck of the woods, rugby posts pop up here, there and everywhere.